tfgg/yournextmep/_candidates/eu2014/libdem/phil-knowles.md

 person: phil-knowles
 region: east-midlands
 party: libdem
-title: East Midlands - Liberal Democrats - Phil Knowles
+title: Phil Knowles is running for MEP in East Midlands for the Liberal Democrats
 incumbent: false
 ---